 There is an easy way to balance kick and bass.
 And that’s by VU (Volume Unit) meter, which displays the value of root mean square (RMS).
 Firstly, solo your kick and open the VU meter.
 Adjust it to -3db by kicking.

 Lastly, disturbances in the frequency spectrum between 400-800Hz cause muddiness of sound.
 This is because of the higher bass used in the audio track.
-This mid-frequency range is known as noise part or sometimes as robotic sound if the artist does not properly maintain it.
+This mid-frequency range is known as the noise part or sometimes as robotic sound if the artist does not properly maintain it.
 In some instruments, such as the piano, it is known as the life region.

-Treble vs Bass Settings
+Treble vs. Bass Settings

 The best bass and treble settings for a TV should be between 45 – 55 percent.
 The treble should always be around 55% and the bass around 45%.
 This combined frequency range will result in a good sound to hear.

-Bass vs Treble Clef
+Bass vs. Treble Clef

 The combination of these two clefs is known as grand staff.
 Here every symbol G and F is clef.
 So the main difference in the sound notes is the music notation describing the composer what to play and how long to play.